loganvaught/PodWars/README.md

 # Notes:
 - Roblox provides a 3d workspace with humanoid/character logic.
 There are built in services to facilitate physics, graphics, saving data, object property manipulation, etc.
-- Code readability and organization of this repository are being worked on.
-This version represents a working prototype.
-It is a solo project originally designed for me to best understand.
+- Code readability, organization, and application of conventions are being worked on.
+This was a solo project I designed around what I found appealing.
 - PodWars was originally made for personal growth, entertainment, and for friends.
 It is not intended for commercial use.